eexit/ghost-storage-cloudinary/README.md

 #### With a `CLOUDINARY_URL` environment variable

+**note** I haven't personally gotten this option to work, but it **should** according to Cloudinary's documentation.
+Maybe stick with the credentials option above.
+If you make this option work, please let me know [here][4].

 In Ghost's `config.js` (the file where you set your URL, mail settings, etc..) add a block to whichever environment you're using (`production`, `development`, etc...) as follows:

 ```javascript